mal/navi/readme.md

   * [Firefox](https://raw.github.com/mal/navi/master/src/navi.user.js)
     (requires [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/))

+## Why?

+*tl;dr: We needed a wiki, but we wanted more visibility and we love Git and GitHub.*

+We'd already been using GitHub's markdown rendering for smaller projects such as coding standards.
+It was a good fit as it allowed our standards to be a dynamic document (with awesome syntax highlighting).
+All changes could be reviewed in pull requests sparking discussion (sometimes heated!) and ultimately helping reach a compromise everyone was happy with (or not).

+When we looked at how we used GitHub for this purpose vs. how we were using (or not using) our wiki which contained more day to day information about various processes and components, we could see a huge difference.

+While the wiki stagnated due to changing code, components and a general lack of visibility, the coding standards repository was getting updated not just with suggestions on style but with new languages, even if it was just a few lines at first, we were then having discussions and fleshing out these stubs as a team.

+The main thing preventing us from `git init`ing the wiki-based knowledge base and switching to GitHub was the interlinking we'd need to maintain between pages and the [problems](https://github.com/mal/navi/blob/master/design.md#problem) associated with it.
+And thus Navi was born.

 ## Embed

 Obviously as an extension, this can only benefit people using it, so if you plan to use it with your repo, be sure and include a link so your users can install it!